tfpauly/privacy-proxy/draft-private-access-tokens.md

 - "mapping_generator", "mapping_key", and "mapping_proof" are computed as described above.

-- "name_key_id" is a collision-resistant hash that identifies the ISSUER_KEY public key, generated as SHA256(KeyConfig).
+- "key_id" is a collision-resistant hash that identifies the ISSUER_KEY public key, generated as SHA256(KeyConfig).

 - "encrypted_origin_name" is an encrypted structure that contains ORIGIN_NAME,